 Powerful ideas and practical information to refresh your thinking and practise

 'The Lost Update' is an engaging and thought-provoking two days of presentations and discussions, designed to bring you up to date with topics that drug reps, consultants or other update courses are unlikely to cover.
+The online version features several breakout discussions, and plenty of time to move, incluing a long break at lunchtime.

 Who is this for?